 Vice Chancellor for Business and Finance

-Michael Hague has served as the Divisional Controller for Student Business Operations at the University of Michigan since January 2013.
+Michael Hague was appointed as vice chancellor for business and finance effective May 2017 after serving in an interim capacity from July, 2016.
+Michael has served as the Divisional Controller for Student Business Operations at the University of Michigan since January 2013.
 Prior to that position he spent 6 years at Eastern Michigan University as the Executive Director of Business Services.
 He also held progressive leadership positions at Adrian College, starting as the Controller in 1994, leaving in 2006 as the Associate Vice President Financial Services.
 Mike spent two years at Ernst and Young in Toledo, Ohio in the tax department.
 He has a BBA in Accounting from Adrian College.

 Vice Chancellor for Enrollment Management